Ammukreji/paytabs-golang-transaction-engine/README.md

 ## Setup Instructions

-1. Ensure Go is installed on the machine (1.19+ recommended).
+1. Ensure Go is installed on the machine.
 2. Clone the repository and navigate to the project directory:
    ```bash
    cd paytabs-assessment